scs/smartmeter-datacollector/README.md

 sudo apt install ./python3-smartmeter-datacollector_*.deb
 ```

-Similarly the [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) webinterface can be installed with a Debian package from its [releases](https://github.com/scs/smartmeter-datacollector-configurator/releases) with
+Similarly the [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) web interface can be installed with a Debian package from its [releases](https://github.com/scs/smartmeter-datacollector-configurator/releases) with

 ```bash
 sudo apt install ./python3-smartmeter-datacollector-configurator_*.deb